Welcome to Bringing Up Brits

 Relocating and moving to Britain can be exciting and wonderful.
 It can also be daunting and confusing – like stepping into the unknown.
 Moving a young family or starting a family and raising children in a country not your own may be a common occurrence, but it does pose challenges in addition to the regular day to day trials and tribulations of parenting.

 Bringing Up Brits shows what life is like for a non-British mother raising children in Britain today.
 Nearly a quarter of all births in Britain are to foreign mothers – this is a significant part of the population and an important influence in our communities.

-Meghan Fenn's guest appearance on a Sky TV chat show about multicultural Britain.
+Meghan Fenn’s guest appearance on a Sky TV chat show about compatability.
 She talks about her book Bringing Up Brits and how it can help other parents.
-WATCH THE SHOW HERE
+(Skip to the half-way point.)

 “I can totally relate to this book.
 I came over in 1984 from Hong Kong to marry my English husband.
 I had no family or friends and certainly felt isolated a lot of the time.
 This book reminds me of my early days in Britain!”

 – Helen Raggett, expat mother from Hong Kong

 “This book is a must read for anyone feeling isolated – living in Britain!
 There is support out there and the book contains great ideas for incorporating your own culture into your children’s lives!” – Jennifer Trew, Canadian expat mother

 Share your story – Other parents’ stories and experiences – email firstname.lastname@example.org